cndaqiang/docker-android-emulator/README.md

 Currently, on ARM64 devices, the `sdkmanager` does not include the `emulator` component, making it impossible to create an emulator image on such platforms.
 As a result, this container can only be run on `amd64` platforms.
 More See [build.arm64.faild](build.arm64.faild.md)

 For ARM64 devices, we provide only a minimal version of the image that excludes the Android SDK and emulator, useful primarily as a base image for other purposes.
-More details on the ARM64 limitations can be found here.

 ## Credits